Only Plant Based! Mayo, Sour Cream & Dressings Launch Across the U.S.

 Only Plant Based! will virtually exhibit at the upcoming Expo East Sept.
 22-25, the virtual Fancy Food Show in NYC, Plant Based Food Expo in NYC and other trade shows and vegfests across the U.S.

-For information on distribution and sales as well as retail locations, delicious recipes and more, visit onlyplantbasedfoods.com or email [email protected] or [email protected].
+For information on distribution and sales as well as retail locations, delicious recipes and more, visit onlyplantbasedfoods.com or email [email protected].
 Follow updates on Instagram @onlyplantbasedfoods and Facebook @Only Plant Based Foods USA.

 Editor's Note: For photos, interviews and samples, contact publicist Cyndi Summers at 586-945-8775 or [email protected].